johnchaffee/platform-docs/2.-workspaces/d.inviting-your-team.md

 #### API Champion / Landscape Manager

 API Champions in an organization are key proponents of bringing API change across an organization.
 Successful API programs have seen leaders evangelizing the need for key changes in the API lifecycle, identifying issues in the API ecosystem, and leading initiatives among cross-functional teams to solve those.
-For these individuals, Stoplight Platform is a key tool in their armory as it gives them the required visibility across their organization.
+For these individuals, Stoplight is a key tool in their armory as it gives them the required visibility across their organization.

 Champions can:
 - Explore APIs across their organization using Explorer